 Extended-Season Backpacking Tents (3-4 or 3+ Season)

-These tents are suitable for summer use but also trips in early spring and late fall when moderate snow may be encountered.
-They’re good for those who make frequent trips to exposed, high-elevation destinations.
+These tweener tents are suitable for summer use but also trips in early spring and late fall when snow may be encountered.
+They’re also good for trips to exposed, high-elevation destinations where snow can surprise you.
 Key features (compared to pure 3-season models):

-- One or two more poles for strength
+- One or two more poles (than a 3-season tent) for additional strength

 4-Season Mountaineering Tents